membase/ns_server/doc/API/index.markdown

 ####Bucket resources

-A new bucket may be created in a given pool with a PUT command off of the buckets URI specified in the pool.
+A new bucket may be created with a POST command to the URI to the buckets defined URI for the pool.

 *Request*

 <pre class="restcalls">
-PUT /pools/default/buckets/matt HTTP/1.1
+POST /pools/default/buckets HTTP/1.1
-Host: localhost:8080
+Host: node.in.your.cluster:8080
-Content-Type: application/json; charset=UTF-8
+Content-Type: application/x-www-form-urlencoded; charset=UTF-8
+Authorization: Basic YWRtaW46YWRtaW4=
-Content-Length: 33
+Content-Length: xx

-{"name":"matt", "sizePerNode":10}
+name=newbucket&cacheSize=10
 </pre>

 *Response*

 response 200: bucket was created

+The bucket name cannot have a leading underscore.

 With the current behavior of creating a bucket, there is a side effect of creating a user and password, each of which have the same name as the bucket.
 This side effect should be considered an unstable